 As discussed in Sec.~\ref{hyperboloidal}, this symmetry is not only restricted to the gravitoelectric potential, but it is a discrete isometry underlying the conformal geometry of extremal BH spacetimes~\cite{Lubbe:2013yia}.
 In our compactified hyperboloidal coordinates, Eqs.~\eqref{extremal functions} capture the symmetry within the functions in the operator $L$.
 Comparing the functions present in $L$, the hyperboloidal gravitoelectric potential reads \beq q_{(\pm)} = \ell (\ell \mp x) - \left(1 - x^2 \right). \eeq for both the $\ell-1$ electromagnetic-led $(-)$ and the $\ell$ gravitational-led $(+)$ fields.

 Thus, the symmetry $x\rightarrow -x$ which maps the horizon to infinity at the level of the conformal geometry is also responsible for mapping electromagnetic-led and gravitational-led potentials.
-It then follows that the operators for the gravitational and electromagnetic sectors in the extremal RN spacetime are essentially the same, i.e., \beq L^{(+)}_\ell(x) = L^{(-)}_{\ell -1}(-x). \eeq As a consequence, not only do the eigenvalues $\omega^{(+)}_\ell$ and $\omega^{(-)}_{\ell-1}$ coincide, but so do the eigenvectors $v^{(+)}_{\ell}(x) = v^{(-)}_{\ell-1}(-x)$ and the entire pseudospectrum.
+It then follows that the operators for the gravitational and electromagnetic sectors in the extremal RN spacetime are dual to each other, i.e., \beq L^{(+)}_\ell(x) = L^{(-)}_{\ell -1}(-x). \eeq As a consequence, not only do the eigenvalues $\omega^{(+)}_\ell$ and $\omega^{(-)}_{\ell-1}$ coincide, but so do the eigenvectors $v^{(+)}_{\ell}(x) = v^{(-)}_{\ell-1}(-x)$ and the entire pseudospectrum.